chriskelly/LifeFinances/README.md

 - `genetic.py`: Running this starts an infinite loop.
 The simulator will be run over and over again with slightly randomized parameters ('Range' property of any variable in data/params.json).
 When a parameter set is found that meets the TARGET_SUCCESS_RATE, data/params.json will be overwritten with those params, and the loop will start over again with a more agressive FI Date target.

 ### Other files
-- test2.py: just a test bed for trying out code, feel free to overwrite anytime.
-Probably should just be put into gitignore
 - data folder
   - default_params: if anything happens to your params.json, you can grab this copy to use
   - historical_data: project to generate returns modeled heavily after old returns.
 Not implemented yet